nicholasluimy/party-peer/README.md

 ## Prerequisite

+### Run `yarn install`
+This is will pull in all dependencies required for the project.

 ### Setup a Firebase Project
 1. Go to [firebase.google.com](firebase.google.com) and create a new project.
 2. Select Firestore and create the database under the newly created project.

-### Run `yarn install`
-This is will pull in all dependencies required for the project.
+3. Open your terminal, run `firebase init`
+4. Select your project, and choose hosting & firestore.
+5. Done!

 ### yarn scripts